abdelrahman-elkady/se-tutorial/lab-2.md

 db.collection_name.insert({key:value, ...})
 ```

-`db` referes to the currently active database.
+`db` refers to the currently active database.

-`collection_name` is the name of the collection we want to refer to, mongodb will autimatically use it if it exists and create a new collection if it doesn't exist.
+`collection_name` is the name of the collection we want to refer to, mongodb will automatically use it if it exists and create a new collection if it doesn't exist.

 `insert()` is a function that takes as a parameter an JSON object.